 One thing that is consistent about San Diego in January is the weather.
-So far, a few days in, the San Diego weather has been a mix of sunny with blue skies with some scattered showers.
+You can pretty much be sure of a mix of sunny with blue skies with some scattered showers during this month.

 It’s the kind of winter weather that people from cold weather climates and frigid temps fly in to enjoy (hello, average high temperature of 65F).